bandprotocol/oracle-consumer/docs/x/pricefeed.md

 #### SymbolRequests

-The `SymbolRequests` endpoint enables users to retrieve information about all symbol requests that are save in this Cosmos SDK application.
+The `SymbolRequests` endpoint enables users to retrieve information about all symbol requests that are saved in this Cosmos SDK application.

 ```
 consumer.pricefeed.Query/SymbolRequests